Data Governance

 ## Clarity before execution

-The reset begins with freezing changes/updates and surfacing reality: documenting what is broken and who is responsible before adding structure.
+Introducing data governance begins with freezing changes/updates of KPIs and metrics and surfacing reality: Document what is broken and who is responsible before adding structure.

 ## Prove value quickly